Met4FoF/npl-jitter-noise-removal-mcmc/README.md

 MCMCNJ is distributed under the [LGPLv3 license](LICENSE).

-*Version of this document*
+## Version of this document
-Version 1 for release 2 of the code – Created 09-07-2021 KJ, LRW.
+Version 2 for release 2 of the code – Created 28-08-2021 KJ, LRW, BL.